The main cause is scar tissue. This may happen because of:

-- Ingestion of damaging substances, such as household cleaning agents
+- Eating or drinking harmful substances, such as household cleaners

 - Injuries caused by an endoscope—a thin, lighted tube used to see inside the body